alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 July 2020 minimal edition.

+- Enhanced the graphics image pane.
+- Added timers for animations.

 -  Tidied up a bit.
 -  Ripped out reams of library code; including a giant DLL glue library full of things only I am interested in.
 -  Redirected more functions that expect a terminal (tracing, timing, statistics.)